truenas/scale-build/README.md

 ## Requirements

-Any Debian 10 or later host, or TrueNAS SCALE image itself.
+ - Debian 10 or later (VM or Bare-Metal)
+ - 16GB of RAM
+ - At least 15GB of free disk space

 In addition to the host, you will want to pre-install the following packages:

 * build-essential
 * debootstrap